-I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for over 12 years.
+I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for 15 years.

 I’ve helped hundreds of clients with feeding their families.
 And this is why I created the “End Picky Eating” program.
 To help moms like you achieve these results too!